mm6/InternetOfThingsCourse/projects/S20Project1.md

    This part requires that you design a JSON string that corresponds to the XML shopping cart.

-   Note there is a full example on the course schedule showing how JSON may be generated on the server and read on the client.
+   Note there is a full example [provided here](https://www.andrew.cmu.edu/user/mm6/95-733/JSONHelloWorld.txt) showing how JSON may be generated on the server and read by the client.

    [For a careful description of JSON see here](http://www.json.org/)